mbarkdull/ComparativeGenomics/README.md

 #### Potential problems:

-This step of the workflow relies on several tools which you may need to install, and which then may need to be [added to your path variable](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them),
+This workflow relies on several tools which you may need to install, and which then may need to be [added to your path variable](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them),
 including: